tahsinkoc/NestJS-Blog-Backend/README.md

-# NestJS-Blog-Backend
-# Blog Application Backend  This project comprises the backend for a simple blog application developed using NestJS, PostgreSQL, and TypeORM.
+# Blog Application Backend with Nest JS and PostgreSQL
+This project comprises the backend for a simple blog application developed using NestJS, PostgreSQL, and TypeORM.

+`still in development`